Manchu language: Genitive

-(i or ni): one of the principal syntactic cases, IT is used to indicate possession or the means by which something is accomplished.
+(i or ni): one of the principal syntactic cases, it is used to indicate possession or the means by which something is accomplished.
+The allomorph ni is used after words ending in a consonant other than /n/, whereas i is used in all other cases: boo i "of the house", but gurung ni "of the palace".

-Its primary function is to indicate the possessor of an object:
+Its primary function is to indicate the possessor of an entity:

 It can also indicate a person's relationships: